two photos of Tulum vs Cancun beaches, showcasing each city's best beaches

 Alternatively, Tulum is the opposite.
 Things are much slower here.
 Those who live in Tulum live to experience a slower pace of life and the beach.

 Bohemian-chic living to the fullest.
-While development is happening throughout Tulum, projects aren’t on the scale compared to Cancun.
+While development is happening throughout Tulum, projects aren’t on the same scale as in Cancun.

-Condos available for rental in Tulum aren’t 10+ floors; they’re much smaller, going along with the theme of the overall beach town.
+Condos for rent in Tulum aren’t 10+ floors; they’re much smaller, along with the theme of the overall beach town.

 Which City is Better for Living?